jlevy/the-art-of-command-line/README.md

 - If you ever need to write a tab literal in a command line in Bash (e.g. for the -t argument to sort), press **ctrl-v** **[Tab]** or write `$'\t'` (the latter is better as you can copy/paste it).

 - The standard tools for patching source code are `diff` and `patch`.
-See also `diffstat` for summary statistics of a diff and `sdiff` easier to read diff.
+See also `diffstat` for summary statistics of a diff and `sdiff` for a side-by-side diff.
 Note `diff -r` works for entire directories.
 Use `diff -r tree1 tree2 | diffstat` for a summary of changes.

-- Use `vimdiff` to compare and edit files.
-Really efficient !
+Use `vimdiff` to compare and edit files.

 - For binary files, use `hd` for simple hex dumps and `bvi` for binary editing.